t3kt/raytk/docs/_reference/operators/filter/index.md

     summary: Twists space around an axis.
   - name: uvTransform
     status: beta
+    summary: Transform the UV coordinates assigned to an SDF result.
   summary: Operators that take an input and modify it.

 ---